holyman2k/react-starter-kit/README.md

 # react-starter-kit

-React Starter Kit is a Project scaffolding to start a empty React Project.
+React Starter Kit is a Project scaffolding to start a new React Project.
 It contains the following components

 * React
 * React Redux
 * React Router,
 * React Redux Router,
+* React Transition Group
 * Bootstrap
 * Bootswatch (Cosmo be default, because I like it)
-* Less
+* SASS
 * Busy Indicator
 * Webpack
 * ExtractPlugin (Extract css into separate file)